ishmadethis/ishmadethis/README.md

 ## Good to meet you! 👋

+- 💭 I'm currently working on my React skills and picking up some Node skills.

 - ✨ Outside of Front-End Development, I am also learning virtualization and exploring self-hosted apps, and learning to use Linux.
 Just for fun.